Christa Ruppert: Pedagogic activity

-Ruppert held pedagogic activity throughout her life. most successful pedagogic activity would appear to have been as a teacher of master classes, having been active in several places in Germany including Frankfurt and the Beda Institute in Bitburg with the set-up of a children's string orchestra, Portugal, Cairo and, from 1983 till shortly before her death, in Brasil, mainly in Olinda (near Recife) and Brasilia.
-She worked there with Maestro Geraldo Menucci in the “Fundação Centro de Criatividade Musical de Olinda – FCCMO, giving lessons to poor children and later setting up a juvenile orchestra and giving impulses to the project “Making music barefeet”.
+Ruppert held pedagogic activity throughout her life. most successful pedagogic activity would appear to have been as a teacher of master classes, having been active in several places in Germany including Frankfurt and the Beda Institute in Bitburg with the set-up of a children's string orchestra, Portugal, Cairo and, from 1983 till shortly before her death, in Brazil, mainly in Olinda (near Recife) and Brasília.
+She worked there with Maestro Geraldo Menucci in the "Fundação Centro de Criatividade Musical de Olinda" – FCCMO, giving lessons to poor children and later setting up a juvenile orchestra and giving impulses to the project "Making music barefeet".
 Ruppert also kept going herself to master classes well into her later life and took private lessons with Tibor Varga, who she admired enormously, until his death.
 Under his orientation she obtained a master's degree at the music school in Sion in 1989.